liutianlin0121/jax-deep-models/README.md

 # Deep learning models in JAX and Flax

 Welcome to this repository of deep learning models written in [JAX](https://github.com/google/jax) and [Flax](https://flax.readthedocs.io/en/latest/)!
-JAX is a library for writing numerical computations and machine learning code that can run on CPUs, GPUs, and TPUs with speed and efficiency.
-Flax is built on top of JAX and provides a flexible and modular way to create and train machine learning models.
+JAX is a library for numerical computing that can run on CPUs, GPUs, and TPUs.
+Flax is built on top of JAX and provides a flexible way to train machine learning models.

 This repository contains a collection of deep learning models, such as multilayer perceptrons, convolutional neural networks, and autoencoders.
-We've purposefully chosen small-scale datasets like MNIST and CIFAR-10 to demonstrate the training pipeline of these models in a way that's accessible to everyone: all models can be trained in Google Colab.
+The training pipelines of these models are demonstrated on Google Colab.

 This repository is inspired by [Sebastian Raschka](https://github.com/rasbt)'s [Deep Learning Model Zoo](https://sebastianraschka.com/deep-learning-resources/), which is written in PyTorch and Tensorflow.